Archibald Acheson, 2nd Earl of Gosford: Career

-Acheson sat in the Irish House of Commons for Armagh County from 1798 until the Act of Union in 1801, when Ireland became part of the United Kingdom.
+Acheson sat in the Irish House of Commons for County Armagh from 1798 until the Act of Union in 1801, when Ireland became part of the United Kingdom.
 Subsequently, he was a Member of the British House of Commons representing Armagh to 1807, when he succeeded to his father's Irish titles as Earl of Gosford.
-He entered the British House of Lords in 1811 upon being elected an Irish Representative Peer.
+He entered the British House of Lords in 1811 upon being elected an Irish representative peer.

 In 1831 he was appointed the first Lord Lieutenant of Armagh for life, having previously been a Governor of Armagh since 1805.
 The new position incorporated the post of Custos Rotulorum of County Armagh which he also already held.
+He was also Colonel of the Armagh Militia from 19 November 1834.
 He was created Baron Worlingham in the Peerage of the United Kingdom in 1835 and thus became a member of the UK House of Lords in his own right.
 He commissioned Thomas Hopper (1776–1856) to design a new house, Gosford Castle on his Gosford estate.
 The house would not be completed until after his death.

 In 1835, he became Governor General of British North America (also Lieutenant-Governor of Lower Canada), and commissioner in the Royal Commission for the Investigation of all Grievances Affecting His Majesty's Subjects of Lower Canada.
 He was instructed to appease the reformists, led by Louis-Joseph Papineau, without giving them any real power.
 Gosford attempted to distance himself from his predecessor, Lord Aylmer, who had exacerbated the hostility of French-Canadians to the British administration.
 Gosford officially established the Diocese of Montreal in 1836, though it had been unofficially created a few years before.
 In August of that year Gosford dissolved the Legislative Assembly when they refused to pass his budget.

 In November, Lord Gosford learned of the planned Lower Canada Rebellion and had many of Papineau's followers arrested, although Papineau himself escaped to the United States.
 The next month, he issued a reward for the capture of Papineau, and declared martial law in Lower Canada.

 Lord Gosford resigned in November 1837 and returned to Britain the next year.
-His eventual successor, Lord Durham, implemented the Union Act in 1840 (uniting Lower and Upper Canada, which Lord Gosford had unsuccessfully argued against).
+Lord Durham, was appointed Governor General in 1838.
+He produced the Durham Report which recommended that Lower Canada and Upper Canada be reunited, with responsible government, which Lord Gosford had unsuccessfully argued against.